Short stem prosthesis: Benefits, challenges, and success factors

 The short-stem prosthesis requires specialized surgical techniques and a thorough understanding of anatomy.
 Therefore, the surgeon's experience is a crucial factor in success.
 Inexperienced surgeons may have difficulties with correct placement of the prosthesis, which can lead to complications.

-• Surgical Precision: Accurate placement of the short stem prosthesis is crucial for the success of the surgery.
-Incorrect placement can lead to instability, pain, and an increased risk of revision surgeries.
+• Surgical precision: Accurate placement of the short‑stem prosthesis is crucial for the success of the operation.
+Incorrect placement can lead to instability, pain, and an increased risk of revision surgery.

-• Selecting the Surgeon: Patients should ensure that their surgeon has sufficient experience and expertise in the implantation of short-stem prostheses.
-This can be done by checking references, patient experiences, and the number of operations performed.
+• Selection of the surgeon: Patients should ensure that their surgeon has sufficient experience and expertise in the implantation of short‑stem prostheses.
+This can be verified by reviewing references, patient experiences, and the number of performed surgeries.

 2. Potential loosening